dekuNukem/duckyPad/getting_started.md

 You can use the free and open-source [autohotkey](https://www.autohotkey.com) for even more sophisticated needs, such as controlling mouse movements, executing scripts, etc.

-To do this, duckyPad can be set up to press a simple combo like `WIN + F1`, which then gets captured by autohotkey to execute a more complex script on your PC.
+To do this, duckyPad can press a simple combo like `WIN + F1`, which then gets captured by autohotkey to execute a more complex script on your PC.

 * Download and install [autohotkey](https://www.autohotkey.com)

 * Download and save [this sample autohotkey script](https://raw.githubusercontent.com/dekuNukem/duckyPad/master/resources/duckypad_autohotkey_script.ahk) as an `.ahk` file.

-* Switch the profile on duckyPad to [`autohotkey`](sample_profiles/profile7_autohotkey), and run the script by right clicking and select `Run Script`.
+* Switch the profile on duckyPad to `autohotkey`, and run the script by right clicking and select `Run Script`.

 ![Alt text](resources/pics/ahk_run.png)